wygu3/pdfsum/README.md

 ## Notes

-- The app uses OpenAI's GPT-3.5-turbo model for summarization
+- The app uses OpenAI's GPT-3.5-turbo model for text summarization and GPT-4V for visual analysis
 - Large PDFs are truncated to fit within token limits
 - For very large PDFs, processing might take some time
 - Summaries are stored in a local SQLite database for persistence between sessions